Sentienz/akiro-clients/README.md

-# transporter-clients
+# Akiro-clients
-Clients to communicate with Sentienz Transporter Platform
+Clients to communicate with Sentienz Akiro Platform

-# transporter-ingestor-client
+# Akiro-ingestor-client
-Client to send messages to Sentienz Transporter Platform over http/https
+Client to send messages to Sentienz Akiro Platform over http/https

 ## Steps to use ingestor-client
 1. Add maven dependency to the ingestor client jar